Amid Ukraine war, pope to give vision for Europe in Hungary

-BUDAPEST, Hungary (AP) — Pope Francis plans to outline his vision for the future of Europe during a three-day visit to Hungary starting Friday, with Russia’s war in Ukraine, migration flows and Hungary’s tense relations with Brussels looming large over the pontiff’s weekend journey.
+BUDAPEST, Hungary (AP) — Pope Francis will outline his vision for the future of Europe during a three-day visit to Hungary that started Friday, with Russia’s war in Ukraine, migration flows and Hungary’s tense relations with Brussels looming large over the pontiff’s weekend journey.

 Hungarian officials say Francis’ pilgrimage was designed primarily to let the pope minister to the country’s Catholic community and to encourage its members in their faith.
 But with the war unfolding next door and Hungary butting heads with other European Union nations over rule of law issues and LGBTQ+ rights, Francis’ words and deeds in the heart of Europe will carry strong political undertones.

-After landing at Budapest’s Liszt Ferenc airport, Francis was scheduled to meet with President Katalin Novak and Prime Minister Viktor Orban, and then to deliver his main political speech to Hungarian authorities and diplomats.
-He has a chance to speak to Hungarian society and Europe at large in his final event Sunday, when he’ll address academic and cultural figures at Budapest’s Catholic University.
+After landing at Budapest’s Liszt Ferenc International Airport, Francis met with President Katalin Novak and Prime Minister Viktor Orban.
+He was set to deliver his main political speech to Hungarian authorities and diplomats later Friday.

+He will have chance to speak to Hungarian society and Europe at large in his final event Sunday, when he is scheduled to address academic and cultural figures at Budapest’s Catholic University.

-In between, Francis is set to meet with some of the 35,000 Ukrainian refugees who have remained in Hungary after 2.5 million fled across Ukraine’s border with Hungary’s early on in Russia’s invasion.
+In between, Francis is set to meet with some of the 35,000 Ukrainian refugees who have remained in Hungary after 2.5 million fled across the country’s border with Ukraine early on in Russia’s invasion.
 It will be another opportunity for Francis to raise immigration as a topic and and to reiterate his belief that European countries should, within their means, open their arms and borders to people fleeing poverty as well as conflicts.

-Orban’s hard line on migration is well known.
+Orban is a populist whose hard line on migration is well known.
 In 2015-2016, Hungary built a razor wire fence on its border with Serbia to stop people from entering.
 However, Francis has expressed appreciation for Hungary’s recent welcome of Ukrainian refugees.

 Vatican spokesman Matteo Bruni said Francis would use his time in the heart of Europe to look to the continent’s future.